Key (character): Fictional character biography

 The Key's next major appearance came in Batman: The Dark Knight (vol. 2) #1 (November 2011).
 The Key is depicted incarcerated in Arkham Asylum (although how he got there is unclear).
 An aggression-enhancing toxin is released into the air at Arkham, and Batman must battle the Key and a number of other villains as he penetrates the hospital to reach Two-Face.
 The Key makes another major appearance in the Justice League comic a year later, when he is freed from his cell during a riot at Arkham Asylum.
 Although quickly captured by Batman, Superman and Cyborg, the Key reveals that he and the Weapons Master were broken out of their cells only so that they could be interrogated by a new villain, David Graves, who wanted to know the weaknesses of the Justice League.

-The Key apopeared in a flashback in Black Canary and Zatanna: Bloodspell (July 2014).
-The Key's most recent appearance is in World's Finest #8 (December 2022).
-He has instilled entamaphobia (the fear of doors) in everyone in Gotham City.
-People are afraid to leave their homes, businesses or automobiles.
-The Key is demanding five billion dollars in ransom.
+The Key appeared in a flashback in Black Canary and Zatanna: Bloodspell (July 2014).

 DC Rebirth

-Talking with an unspecified force that is implied to be trapped, as seen during the DC Rebirth reboot, the Key captures Batman, Nightwing, Wonder Woman, Donna Troy, Barry Allen, Wally West, Aquaman and Tempest and traps them in a specially designed prison, with the goal of driving the mentors and protégés to destroy each other by exploiting their differences and paranoia.
-However, the heroes manage to overcome the Key's attempt to keep them divided and they attack him directly, forcing the Key to withdraw without gathering sufficient power to release his unknown associate.
-His benefactor was later revealed to be Troia, a dark future version of Donna Troy.
-He along with Mr. Twister and Psimon fought the Titans before driving Troia back into the abyss.
+In DC Rebirth reboot, the Key works with Troia, an evil alternate version of Donna Troy; captures Batman, Nightwing, Wonder Woman, Donna Troy, Barry Allen, Wally West, Aquaman, and Tempest; and traps them in a specially designed prison to manipulate them into destroying each other.
+However, the heroes escape and force Key to retreat.

+In World's Finest #8 (December 2022), the Key instills entamaphobia (the fear of doors) in everyone in Gotham City, leaving them afraid to leave their homes, and demands five billion dollars in ransom.